FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 These findings will be analysed using a Conjoint analysis.
 A conjoint analysis is a multivariate dependence technique specifically developed to understand how respondents develop preferences for any type of product or service.
 A conjoint analysis raises the opportunity to research the effect of multiple dependent variables on the independent variables and can show the effect of a moderator on the relationship between dependent variable and independent variable.
 These properties makes the conjoint analysis relevant for this research question with a quasi-moderator.

 ## Research deployment
 To visualize the effect of holidays and temperature on prices, there is a dashboard that shows different statistics.
-Within this dashboard, users can filter different countries and cities and select temperature levels so check the average airBNB price.
+Within this dashboard, users can filter different countries and cities and select temperature levels so check the average airBNB price for certain cities.

 ## Stakeholders
 Users of airBNB can use the information gathered by answering the research to anticipate price flunctuations.